TosbackCgusBridge-Bot/CGUs-versions/Forbes/Privacy Policy.md

 Forbes has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with TRUSTe's program requirements including transparency, accountability and choice regarding the collection and use of your personal information.
 TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
 If you have questions or complaints regarding our privacy policy or practices, please contact us by email at privacy@forbes.com.
 If you are not satisfied with our response you can contact TRUSTe here.

-Forbes complies with the U.S. ?
-E.U.
-Safe Harbor Framework and the U.S. ?
-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from European Union member countries and Switzerland.
+Forbes complies with the U.S. - E.U.
+Safe Harbor Framework and the U.S. - Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from European Union member countries and Switzerland.
 Forbes has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view Forbes? certification, please visit http://www.export.gov/safeharbor/.
+To learn more about the Safe Harbor program, and to view Forbes' certification, please visit http://www.export.gov/safeharbor/.

 The TRUSTe program covers only information that is collected through this website, and does not cover information that may be collected through software downloaded from the site.